rh9891/EmployeeTemplateGenerator/README.md

 THEN a file is rendered with each team member's basic information, such as their name, role, school information, Github username, and office number.
 ~~~

-## Preview of Employee Template Generator
+## Preview of the Employee Template Generator

 The command line application renders an HTML page with summaries for each employee: